 Other related symptoms: Bloating, mood swings, constant headaches, increased stress, and acne.

 What to do: Exercising regularly is a great way to relieve PMS symptoms, as well as drinking passion fruit juice or doing aromatherapy with lavender essential oil.
 To help with chronic cramps, your doctor or gynecologist may recommend anti-inflammatories, or a birth control pill.
+You can also check out natural remedies for period cramps to relieve pain at home.

 2. Ovarian cysts